Buddy Roemer: Tenure as governor

-As governor, Roemer worked to boost lagging teacher pay and toughened laws on campaign finance.
-State employees and retirees received small pay increases too, the first in many years of austere state budgets.
-Roemer was also the first governor in recent state history to put a priority on protecting the environment.
-His secretary of the Department of Environmental Quality, Paul Templet, repeatedly angered Louisiana's politically powerful oil and gas industry.
-The legislature, dominated by supporters of Edwards, repeatedly opposed Roemer's initiatives.

 State Representative Bruce M. Bolin of Minden, later a state district court judge, supported Roemer's early reform efforts: "the state can't be everything to everybody, and the new budget reflects that."
 Bolin also correctly predicted that Roemer would in time run for president, but Roemer did not seek the White House for another twenty-four years.
 To make a presidential run, Bolin said that Roemer "needs no political baggage" and that Louisiana "must be viewed as a progressive state" for him to be able to accomplish that goal.
 Edward J. Steimel, executive director of the pro-business lobby, the Louisiana Association of Business and Industry, also applauded Roemer's early reform efforts.
 Business, said Steimel, achieved half of its goals in the 1988 legislative session.
 Another session of equal outcome, he added, could make the state competitive with its neighbors within a year.

-Also in 1989, the Louisiana Board of Appeals recommended a pardon for political prisoner and victim of extreme racism during the racial integration of Louisiana's public schools, Gary Tyler.
-Notwithstanding Governor Roemer's own father, Charles E. Roemer, II having been a strong advocate for African-American Civil Rights in his own political career in Louisiana, Governor Roemer refused to consider a pardon for Tyler in a racially charged environment where David Duke was gaining popularity and rising to prominent political power.
-Gary Tyler had been in prison 14 years as of 1989, and as a result of Governor Roemer's decision to refuse to consider the appeal, he would go on to serve an additional 27 years in the Louisiana State Penitentiary before finally being released in 2016.